Temple of Juno Lacinia (Crotone): Description

 The temple has been described as "perhaps the most splendid [structure] in southern Italy".

 The sanctuary was in an area of forest (lucus)) sacred to the goddess.
 Hera is, in Greek mythology, the greatest of the goddesses, mother of Zeus and of other deities and heroes, and also the greatest protector of women and of all aspects of female life, but she is also venerated as Mother Nature, protector of animals and of sea travel.
 Hera also protected in particular the cattle which grazed freely within the forest.

 The Doric temple had six columns in front (hexastyle) with a total of 48 columns over 8 m tall.
 The remaining column rests on the remains of the mighty stylobate.
 The roof was covered with Parian marble tiles.
 Architectural fragments found show the colourful terracotta detailing used.

-The grand sacred way connected the sanctuary with the sacred forest and the coastal landing points and must have continued further eastwards and ended in a sort of square where the religious processions that wound their way around this majestic artery converged and where, perhaps, was the altar mentioned in the sources but the strong erosion of the edge of the promontory must have destroyed this part.
+The grand sacred way connected the sanctuary with the sacred forest and the coastal landing points.
+It must have also continued further eastwards and ended in a sort of square, where the religious processions that wound their way around this majestic artery converged and where, perhaps, was the altar mentioned in the sources but the strong erosion of the edge of the promontory must have destroyed this part.

 The sanctuary includes at least three other buildings: "B”, "H” and "K”.